Making a complaint

 About your NHS care

-To complain locally, your first step should be to complain to the local CCG responsible for NHS services in your area.
-You can get advice about this on the NHS choices website.
+You can also complaint to the local Clinical Commissioning Group (CCG) responsible for NHS services in your area.
+You can get advice about this on the NHS website.

 If you’re unhappy with the NHS response